shravankb/pre-requisite-nodejs/module-4/MODULES.md

 As our application grows bigger, we want to split it into multiple files, so called “modules”.
 A module may contain a class or a library of functions for a specific purpose.

-As our application grows bigger, we want to split it into multiple files, so called “modules”.
-A module may contain a class or a library of functions for a specific purpose.

 But eventually scripts became more and more complex, so the community invented a variety of ways to organize code into modules, special libraries to load modules on demand.

 ### What is a module?